 After that, what you’re going to do next depends on a case-by-case basis.
-Filing a suit against a local government isn’t the same as doing so against a federal agency.
+Filing a car accident lawsuit against a local government isn’t the same as doing so against a federal agency.
 That’s why having a lawyer by your side is of the utmost importance.

-Is it difficult to file a personal injury claim against the government?
+Is it difficult to file a car accident claim against the government?

 If you wish to file a claim under the Federal Tort Claims Act, you’re going to face complicated paperwork.
-You will also have a tighter deadline than you would if you were filing a lawsuit against a private citizen.
+You will also have a tighter deadline than you would if you were filing a car accident claim against a private citizen.